thindil/steamsky/README.md

    <https://www.laeran.pl/repositories/tashy>

-   **Important:** To build this version of Steam Sky you will need the 8.6.11 version of the library or above.
-Earlier versions will not work due to lack of some bindings and bugs.
+   **Important:** To build this version of Steam Sky you will need the 8.6.12 version of the library or above.
+Earlier versions will not work due to lack of some bindings.

 * Additionally, the game need a couple of other libraries to run, they are listed in the section *Libraries needed to run the game* below.